cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 for example, an application from one namespace using datasets from a different namespace.
 Similarly, moving applications or data from one namespace to another is not possible.

-Quota management based on namespaces is also not possible.
+Quota management based on namespaces is also not possible in this release, but may be a feature in a future release.

 Identifying Entities in a Namespace